 This article is part of a series about the typical stages and phases of complex engineering projects.
 Each article takes one stage and describes how Assai supports the requirements and common challenges of that stage – ultimately contributing to the efficient, timely, (cost-)effective and safe delivery of projects.
-Please check back regularly for more articles on other project stages.

 FEED in a nutshell